ividyon/WitchyBND/README.md

 # How to use
 Information on using Yabber (and therefore Witchy) is spread widely across the community.
 Visit the [Souls Modding Wiki](http://soulsmodding.wikidot.com/) or [?ServerName?
 Discord](http://discord.gg/servername) to get started.

-## Shell context menu
+## Right-click context menu integration
 The most comfortable integration of WitchyBND is found in the context menu.
 Witchy does not come with an installer, so you need to briefly launch it and register the context menu with Windows yourself.

 * Launch WitchyBND.exe in the Witchy folder.
-* Navigate the configuration screen to the **"Configure shell integration"** option, and confirm.
+* Navigate the configuration screen to the **"Configure Windows integration"** option, and confirm.
-* Navigate to the **"Register WitchyBND shell integration"** option, and confirm.
+* Navigate to the **"Register WitchyBND context menu"** option, and confirm.

 From now on, **WitchyBND** menu options should appear when you right-click files and folders in Explorer.

-To remove the context menu options, simply use the **"Unregister WitchyBND shell integration"** option.
+To remove the context menu options, simply use the **"Unregister WitchyBND context menu"** option.
 You may need to restart Explorer afterwards.

 ## Basic workflow
 * Unpack the game files using a tool like [UXM Selective Unpacker](https://www.nexusmods.com/eldenring/mods/1651).